Sedmeq/UsersAppMain/README.md

-# UsersApp - Order Management System
+# OrderManagementSystem - Order Management System

 A comprehensive web application built with ASP.NET Core MVC for managing users, products, and orders with role-based access control.